Sheep, Dog & Wolf: Releases and reception

 McBride released his debut full-length album, Egospect, through Lil' Chief Records in August 2013.
-The album was one of 8 finalists for the Taite Music Prize for Best New Zealand Album, alongside Lorde and Unknown Mortal Orchestra.
+The album was one of eight finalists for the Taite Music Prize for Best New Zealand Album, alongside Lorde and Unknown Mortal Orchestra.

 Sheep, Dog & Wolf was awarded the Critics' Choice Prize at the 2013 New Zealand Music Awards.

-McBride's second album, Two-Minds, was released on April 9th 2021 through Aphrodite.
-NPR described the record as "lush and textured... so beautiful" and named it one of their top albums of the week, and Clash (magazine) called it "truly intoxicating... a beautiful evocation of the need to walk towards positivity, a yearning for new light."
+McBride's second album, Two-Minds, was released on April 9, 2021, through Aphrodite.
+NPR described the record as "lush and textured... so beautiful" and named it one of their top albums of the week, and Clash magazine called it "truly intoxicating... a beautiful evocation of the need to walk towards positivity, a yearning for new light."

+Two-Minds was one of eight finalists for the Taite Music Prize for Best New Zealand Album at the 2022 Taite Awards.